sdunlap-afit/icefw/exercise2.md

 21. Remember what bytes in the header are the CRC value?
 Navigate into the zip folder and right click on the file.
 Click on the properties menu and you should see the CRC value displayed on the bottom half.  <br>
     <img width="357" height="446" alt="image" src="https://github.com/user-attachments/assets/b4e31fb2-5c8d-4f5f-8e34-cc602ae73cbb" />

 22. Replace the CRC bytes in the header with what is displayed on your properties menu.
 Remember that the program operates in little endian!
 Save the file when you are done.
-Don't worry your CRC value may different then mine depending on where we wrote the instructions and saved the float value.  <br>
+Don't worry, your CRC value may different then mine depending on where we wrote the instructions and saved the float value.  <br>
  	<details closed>
 	<summary>Answer</summary>
 	<br>